shinux/PyTime/README.rst

 Simple Usage
 ------------

-calculate ``datetime`` all by string, accept unit for short or overall length, and they can be out of order or in capital:
+Calculate ``datetime`` all by string, accept unit for short or overall length, and they can be out of order or in capital:

 ::